-Dickinson assumes that if behavior isn't caused by means/ends reasoning in the above sense, then it must either be innate or the product of associative conditioning.
+Dickinson assumes that if behavior isn't caused by means / ends reasoning in the above sense, then it must either be innate or the product of associative conditioning.
 But this assumption is false.
 The animal world is rife with non-associative forms of learning (Gallistel, 1990).
 Many animals (including the Tunisian desert ant) can navigate by dead reckoning, for example.
-This requires the animal to compute the value of a variable each time it turns-integrating the direction in which it has just been traveling (as calculated from the polarization of the sun's light in the sky; Wehner, 1994), with an estimate of the distance traveled in that direction, to produce a representation of current position in relation a point of origin (home base, say).
+This requires the animal to compute the value of a variable each time it turns - integrating the direction in which it has just been traveling (as calculated from the polarization of the sun's light in the sky; Wehner, 1994), with an estimate of the distance traveled in that direction, to produce a representation of current position in relation a point of origin (home base, say).
 This plainly isn't conditioned behavior of any sort; and nor can it be explained in terms of associative mechanisms, unless those mechanisms are organized into an architecture that is then tantamount to algorithmic symbol processing (Marcus, 2001).

-Similarly, many kinds of animal will construct mental maps of their environment which they use when navigating; and they update the properties of the map through observation without conditioning (Gould and Gould, 1994).3 Many animals can adopt the shortest route to a target (e.g., a source of food), guided by landmarks and covering ground never before traveled.
+Similarly, many kinds of animal will construct mental maps of their environment which they use when navigating; and they update the properties of the map through observation without conditioning (Gould and Gould, 1994).
+Many animals can adopt the

+&lt;sup>3 Other animals navigate by the stars, or by using the Earth's magnetic field.
+Night-migrating birds study the sky at night when they are chicks in the nest, thereby extracting a representation of the center of rotation of the stars in the night sky.
+When they later leave the nest, they use this information to guide them when flying south (in fall in the northern hemisphere) and again when flying north (in spring in the northern shortest route to a target (e.g. a source of food), guided by landmarks and covering ground never before traveled.
 This warrants ascribing to the animals a mental map of their environment.
 But they will also update the properties of the map on an on-going basis.

 Food-caching birds, for example, can recall the positions of many hundreds or thousands of hidden seeds after some months; but they generally won't return to a cache location that they have previously emptied.
 Similarly, rats can be allowed to explore a maze on one day, finding a food reward in both a small dark room and a large white one.
 Next day they are given food in a (distinct) large white room, and shocked in a small dark one.
 When replaced back in the maze a day later they go straight to the white room and avoid the dark one (Gould and Gould, 1994).
-Having learned that dark rooms might deliver a shock, they have updated their representation of the properties of the maze accordingly.4
+Having learned that dark rooms might deliver a shock, they have updated their representation of the properties of the maze accordingly.

 Many animals make swift calculations of relative reward abundance, too, in a way that isn't explicable via conditioning.
 For example, a flock of ducks will distribute 1:1 or 1:2 in front of two feeders throwing food at rates of 1:1 or 1:2 within one minute of the onset of feeding, during which time many ducks get no food at all, and very few of them experience rewards from both sources (Harper, 1982).
 Similarly, both pigeons and rats on a variable reward schedule from two different alcoves will match their behavior to the changing rates of reward.
 They respond very rapidly, closely tracking random variations in the immediately preceding rates (Dreyfus, 1991; Mark and Gallistel, 1994).
-They certainly are not averaging over previous reinforcements, as associationist models would predict.
+They certainly aren't averaging over previous reinforcements, as associationist models would predict.